A modeler's guide to studying the resilience of social-technical-environmental systems: A methodology for resilience modeling and research question refinement

 \subsection{Resilience how: What are the response options?}

-At which levels can or does a system react to \jh{adverse influences} ?
+At which levels can or does a system react to \jh{adverse influences}?
 Which types of reactions can be observed?
 (One type could be the inherent stability behaviour of a system, bringing it back to a state compatible with the sustainant (for instance in a fish population with logistic growth).
-Another one could be a change of structure or rules, e.g. the creation of new links in a communication network or the switch to another set of rules in a transport system.)
-What is the range of possible reactions\footnote{For instance, ref.\ \citep{elmqvist2003response} emphasizes the importance of ``response diversity'' regarding the resilience of desirable ecosystem states.}?
+Another response could be a change of structure or rules, e.g., the creation of new links in a communication network or the switch to another set of rules in a transport system.)
+What is the range of possible reactions?
 Which reactions are endogenous as a consequence of the system’s structure and rules?
 Which response options require external management or agency?
 In figure \ref{fig:terms}, some important terms used in the checklist are presented graphically.